-A pair of earbuds is not the obvious choice when it comes to reducing in-helmet noise.
+A pair of earbuds or ear plugs are not the obvious choice when it comes to reducing in-helmet noise.
 However, there is a very straightforward reasoning behind giving them a try.
 As we know, motorcycling can be a noisy business and tests have shown that depending on the helmet and the bike and its relevant screen, wind noise can easily reach levels within the helmet where permanent hearing damage can occur.

 A pair of earplugs can significantly reduce the amount of noise entering the ear canal and help to reduce the chance of hearing damage.
 However, depending on their design, they can also mask external noise which can be useful, such as traffic around you in town, for example or sirens of approaching emergency vehicles.